merative/acd-containers/src/pages/usage/getting-started.md

 oc port-forward ${pod_name} -n ${acd_namespace} 9443:9443
 ```

+The terminal should hang here waiting to accept network traffic on the localhost port 9443.
+Open a new terminal window to run the following steps.

 #### 3. Use curl to deploy the cartridge.

+In a new terminal window run one the following commands to deploy the cartridge.
+Be sure to be in the directory where the cartridge zip file was downloaded too.

 ```
 curl -k -X POST \